-Are Rihanna & Hassan Jameel Really Engaged? — The Truth Behind Her Diamond Ring
+Are Rihanna & Hassan Jameel Really Engaged?
+The Truth Behind Her Diamond Ring

-Are wedding bells ringing?
-Rihanna sparked engagement rumors with her new flame Hassan Jameel when she was spotted wearing a dazzling diamond ring on Dec.
-6. Now, we’ve EXCLUSIVELY learned if the couple has plans to walk down the aisle!
+Rihanna sparked engagement rumors when she was spotted wearing a diamond ring on Dec.
+7!
+Now, we’ve EXCLUSIVELY learned if Hassan Jameel popped the question!

 Boys, don’t cry out your eyes just yet.
 Even though Rihanna, 29, was spotted with a glamorous sparkler on THAT finger in Madison Square Garden on Dec.
 7, she’s not exchanging her vows with Hassan Jameel anytime soon.
 “Rihanna is not actually engaged,” a source close to the songstress tells HollywoodLife.com EXCLUSIVELY.
 “If she were engaged, she would let the whole world know about it pretty quickly.
 That is news she would love to share with her family, friends and fans.
 They have been spending time together and Rihanna would love to get serious, but right now she is just toying with people.
 She loves the attention she gets wearing a big ring like that and she is trying to send a not-so-subtle message to Hassan too.”
 See Rihanna’s sexiest pics, right here.